qemus/qemu/readme.md

 ### How do I enable GPU acceleration?

-  To enable hardware-accelerated graphics using an Intel or AMD GPU, add the following lines to your compose file:
+  To enable hardware-accelerated graphics, add the following lines to your compose file:

   ```yaml
   environment: